with their beautiful and regular curves, which could only have been

 whose sides run parallel to the original cone here.

-the purple star's tips are much closer and actually point to the
+the purple star's tips actually mark the

-monkey's head, the hands, the feet, and the tail.
+monkey's head, hands, feet, and tail.
+This

-|The sixteen roughly parallel lines,
+The sixteen roughly parallel lines,

 forming a grill-like pattern on the bottom right of the glyph, average

-crossing them.
-If completed into a system of equilateral
+into a system of equilateral

 triangles as in the diagram below, an extensive geometric harmony is